 The coastal pathways of Kent have very much been kind to cyclists, with several well-marked trails and a continuous route along the coast.
 I barely scratched the surface of what’s on offer here, but I did get to try a couple of different cycling routes.

-The first was the Viking Coastal Trail.
-You can do the entire route or pick sections of the 32-mile (52km) circular trail on the Isle of Thanet.
 You can casually do this ride in around 5-6 hours, so it could be a lovely day trip with some lunch and photo stops.
 I recommend downloading the full guide from the Visit Kent website.
 The guide also divides the route into smaller sections, such as ‘Beaches and Bays’ and ‘The Six Churches ride.’
 My photo is heading south towards the formidable Reculver Towers.

 My second suggestion is the Pier to Pier route one of the ‘Active Ramsgate’ suggestions, and also part of the longer Viking Coastal Trail above.
 The route starts in Ramsgate Harbour and takes you to Deal, passing a few of the places I have already mentioned such as Sandwich & Pegwell Bay, the Viking Ship, and the River Stour.